EKARI’s work is driven on the ground by our Malawi team who develop and operate our programs. Our Malawi field office is staffed by Malawi nationals.

 Francois is honored to serve an organization that is making a broad impact in fundamental ways.
 Born and raised in South Africa, he later moved to the U. S. At the University of Florida, Francois received a Bachelor of Science in Computer Engineering.
 He now works at Microsoft and is blessed to work for a company that is generous and encourages philanthropy.
 He is passionate about both giving back to communities and making a difference with the largest return on investment.
 As a father, he is motivated to provide a bright future for both his and other children who may not have the means but do not lack for willingness.

-Andrea Steele serves on EKARI’s board, bringing over 13 years of nonprofit experience in program management and fundraising.
-Currently the Database and Operations manager for The Bush School’s Development Department, Andrea has previously led fundraising initiatives at Progressive Animal Welfare Society (PAWS), the Center for Infectious Disease, Seattle Pacific University, and Compass Housing Alliance.
-Prior to her work in development, Andrea administered the domestic violence programs for the Salvation Army based in Downtown Seattle.
-A self-proclaimed Excel geek and data guru, Andrea is a champion of social justice causes.
+Andrea brings over 13 years of nonprofit experience in program management and fundraising.
+Currently the Database and Operations manager for The Bush School’s Development Department, Andrea has previously led fundraising initiatives at PAWS, the Center for Infectious Disease, Seattle Pacific University, and Compass Housing Alliance.
+Prior to her work in development, Andrea administered the domestic violence programs for the Salvation Army based in downtown Seattle.
+She is a champion of social justice causes.
 She holds a BA in History from Seattle Pacific University and an Executive MA in Nonprofit Leadership from Seattle University.

-Joyce is an Associate Professor and core faculty member in the Master of Arts in Counseling program at City University of Seattle.
-Joyce has more than 15 years of counseling and supervision experience in community mental health agencies, college counseling centers, and private practice settings.
-Joyce has worked in community mental health agencies, college counseling centers, and private practice settings.
-She specializes in women and family counseling with domestic violence issues, cross-cultural issues, trauma, depression, HIV/AIDS, and the integration of mental health, substance abuse, and chronic illness.
-Joyce has also worked as a Language and Cultural trainer for the Peace Corps, Canadian, British, and a Coordinator for the Japanese and Volunteer Organizations in Malawi.
-In her volunteer work, in Malawi, through the World Health Organization, Joyce was involved in the early education of HIV/AIDS in rural areas in Malawi.
-She also provided adult literacy classes in the villages.
+Joyce is an Associate Professor and core faculty member in the Master of Arts in Counseling Program at City University of Seattle.
+Joyce has more than 15 years of counseling experience.
+She specializes in women and family counseling with domestic violence issues, cross-cultural issues, trauma, depression, and HIV/AIDS.
+Joyce has worked as a Language and Cultural trainer for the Peace Corps and a Coordinator for the Japanese and Volunteer Organizations in Malawi.
+In her volunteer work through the World Health Organization, Joyce was involved in the early education of HIV/AIDS and adult literacy classes in rural areas in Malawi.